MACS (Magnetic activated cell sorting)

 Are you interested in this issue?
 Read more about:

 Or simply call in for a personal consultation with our fertility experts.
-You do not need any recommendations from your doctor.
+You do not need any recommendations from your physician.
 Just dial +420 549 523 258, or use the contact form.
-We’d love to help you.